Superconductivity at the Border of Electron Localization and Itinerancy

+Given these tight-binding parameters for the single-layer FeSe, the corresponding five-orbital $t-J_1-J_2$ model is specified as described earlier in the Methods section.
+We again consider spin singlet pairing.
+Supplementary Figure~S7 shows the pairing phase diagram and pairing amplitudes in several channels.
+Both the phase diagram and the strength of the pairing amplitudes are similar to those of alkaline iron selenides \KFS\ and \TFS\ .

-This work was supported by NSF Grant No. DMR-1006985 and the Robert A. Welch Foundation Grant No. C-1411 (R.Y., P.G. and Q.S.), and U.S. DOE at LANL under Contract No. DE-AC52-06NA25396 (J.-X.Z.).
+{ \bf Acknowledgements} The work was supported in part by the NSF Grant No. DMR-1309531 and the Robert A. Welch Foundation Grant No. C-1411 (R.Y., P.G. and Q.S.), the National Science Foundation of China Grant No. 11374361 (R.Y.), the Office of Naval Research Grant N00014-09-1-1025A and the National Institute of Standards and Technology Grant 70NANB7H6138, Am001 (P.N.), and the U.S. DOE under Contract No. DE-AC52-06NA25396, the U.S. DOE Office of Basic Energy Sciences, and the Center for Integrated Nanotechnologies ---a U.S. DOE user facility (J.-X.Z.).